Friends of St. Avips | Joplin MO

 History

-On February 17, 1963, a group of eighteen women met in the home of Mary Stanley (Mrs. Dan L.) to discuss plans for a formal benefit ball which would provide additional income for Spiva Art Center.
+On February 17, 1963, a group of eighteen women met in the home of Mary Stanley (Mrs. Dan L.) to discuss plans for a formal benefit ball, which would provide additional income for Spiva Center for the Arts.
 The annual gala would be named “The St. Avips Ball,” Avips being Spiva spelled backwards.

-Norma Butterfield, a Joplin artist who played an important role in creating Spiva Art Center, was asked to design the St. Avips insignia.
+Norma Butterfield, a Joplin artist who played an important role in creating Spiva Center for the Arts, was asked to design the St. Avips insignia.

-In addition to the annual ball, The friends of St. Avips assist in receptions held at Spiva Art Center and participate in other fundraising events for the art center.
+In addition to the annual ball, The Friends of St. Avips assist in receptions held at Spiva Art Center and participation in other fund-raising events for the Art Center.
 Two specimen trees have been donated to the landscaping of the Art Center grounds by the society.

-In 1969, The Friends of St. Avips presented a Robert Higgs painting to the permanent collection of Spiva Art Center.
-In 1973, The Friends of St. Avips contributed $1,000 to The Joplin Council for the Arts-Benton Fund, a city-wide fund drive, which made possible the Thomas Hart Benton mural at the Municipal Building and the Thomas Hart Benton Retrospective Exhibition at Spiva Art Center in honor of Joplin’s centennial.
-In 1976, The Friends of St. Avips contributed $1,000 to a successful state-wide fund-raising campaign to purchase a collection of 112 George Caleb Bingham Drawings from the St. Louis Mercantile Library for the State of Missouri.
-In January of 1982, $1,500 was given to the Spiva Art Center to help with the costs of “Benton’s Bentons”, a touring exhibit of the late artist’s work.
+In 1969, The Friends of St. Avips presented Robert Higgs painting to the permanent collection of Spiva Art Center.
+In 1973, The Friends of St. Avips contributed $1,000 to the Joplin Council for the Arts-Benton Fund, a city-wide fund drive, which made possible the Thomas Hart Benton mural at the Municipal Building and the Thomas Hart Benton Retrospective Exhibition at Spiva Art Center in honor of Joplin’s centennial.
+In 1976, The Friends of St. Avips contributed $1,000 to a successful statewide fund-raising campaign to purchase to purchase a collection of 112 George Caleb Bingham drawings from the St. Louis Mercantile Library for the State of Missouri.
+In January of 1982, $1,500 was given to the Spiva Art Center to help with the costs of “Benton’s Bentons”, a touring exhibit of the late artists’ work.

-Following the first ball, a check for $1,037.17 was presented to the art center from the proceeds of the ball.
-Each year The Friends of St. Avips has been able to increase its giving, and as of 2018 has presented the George A. Spiva Center for the Arts checks totaling over $1,117,000.
+Following the first ball a check for $1,037.17 was presented to the art center from the proceeds of the ball.
+Each year, The Friends of St. Avips has been able to increase its giving and after the 2024 ball has presented the George A. Spiva Center for the Arts checks totaling over $1,730,000.

 In 1999 an art auction was added to the event, offering original works of area artists, as well as increasing the support The Friends of St. Avips can give to the art center.
 An underwriting committee was also added to help defray the expenses of the ball.